Tam o' Shanter (poem): Summary

 And in an instant all was dark:

-The Devil decides to chase Tam, but the evident pride in the ability of his horse is justified as she is able to help him to "win the key-stone o' the brig".
+The Devil decides to chase Tam, but his pride in the ability of his horse is justified as she is able to help him to "win the key-stone o' the brig".
 (The Devil, witches and warlocks cannot cross running water.)
+They only just escape, as Nannie, first among the "hellish legion" chasing, grabs the horse's tail, which comes off.

-They only just make it though, as Nannie, first among the "hellish legion" chasing, grabs the horse's tail, which comes off.
-In fine, tongue-in-cheek moralistic mode, the poem concludes:
+In tongue-in-cheek moralistic mode, the poem concludes: